Women's EURO 2022: Belgium vs Iceland match facts, stats, ones to watch

 Sara Björk Gunnarsdóttir

-- The Lyon midfielder, who is set to leave the club after two years, clinched her second UEFA Women's Champions League winner's medal with the club in 2021/22.
+• The midfielder, who will move to Juventus for the 2022/23 campaign, claimed her second UEFA Women's Champions League winners' medal with Lyon in 2021/22.

 Gunnhildur Yrsa Jónsdóttir